LuciusColt/CAIN/content/index.md

 ### **[Handbook Exp.
 3 – Archive 1998](https://cainarchive.org/Handbook-Exp.-3---Archive-1998/)**

-This is the **third expansion** to the **CAIN Handbook**, and it brings the most sweeping set of additions to date.
+This is the **third expansion** to the **CAIN Handbook**, and it brings the most sweeping set of additions.
 Among its major updates are **four new Defiance**—one for each established color category (Red, Orange, Blue, and Purple)—raising the total number of known Defiance from twelve to sixteen.

 These new disciplines—**Tongue**, **Track**, **Wire**, and **Mother**—are officially sanctioned by CAIN.
 Any Executioner can begin training in them.
 Each defiance expands what operatives are capable of in the field.